guilhermetheis/Python3_projects/Ongoing Projects/pySnake/README.md

 Firstly, fully understand the project proposed and fix any eventual bug found, fully describing how the code works.
 Once this is done, features can be added.
 The start of the project was good to understand how to use classes in python.
 Now, I am changing the approach and doing by myself the project.
 The project development should then follow this steps:

-1. Create a map to understand how to create graphics using python (may be intialy on the terminal)
+1. Create a map to understand how to create graphics using python (may be intialy on the terminal) - *Done*
-2. Create the different components of the game (snake and apple)
+2. Create the different components of the game (snake and apple) *TBD Apple*
-3. Allow to move the snake and eat the apple (getting bigger)
+3. Allow to move the snake and eat the apple (getting bigger) *TBD Apple*
 4. Create a random/pseudo-random generator for the apple
 5. Create score board
 6. Create a menu with multiple speeds